Boyer–Moore string-search algorithm: Shift Example using pattern ANPANMAN

+Index 0, no characters matched, the character read was not an N. The good-suffix length is zero.
+Since there are plenty of letters in the pattern that are also not N, we have minimal information here - shifting by 1 is the least interesting result.

+Index 1, we matched the N, and it was preceded by something other than A. Now look at the pattern starting from the end, where do we have N preceded by something other than A?
+There are two other N's, but both are preceded by A. That means no part of the good suffix can be useful to us—shift by the full pattern length 8.

+Index 2: We matched the AN, and it was preceded by not M. In the middle of the pattern there is a AN preceded by P, so it becomes the shift candidate.
+Shifting that AN to the right to line up with our match is a shift of 3.

+Index 3 & up: the matched suffixes do not match anything else in the pattern, but the trailing suffix AN matches the start of the pattern, so the shifts here are all 6.

 The Galil rule

 A simple but important optimization of Boyer–Moore was put forth by Zvi Galil in 1979.

 As opposed to shifting, the Galil rule deals with speeding up the actual comparisons done at each alignment by skipping sections that are known to match.
 Suppose that at an alignment k_{1}, P is compared with T down to character c of T. Then if P is shifted to k_{2} such that its left end is between c and k_{1}, in the next comparison phase a prefix of P must match the substring T[(k_{2} - n)..k_{1}].
 Thus if the comparisons get down to position k_{1} of T, an occurrence of P can be recorded without explicitly comparing past k_{1}.
 In addition to increasing the efficiency of Boyer–Moore, the Galil rule is required for proving linear-time execution in the worst case.

 The Galil rule, in its original version, is only effective for versions that output multiple matches.
 It updates the substring range only on c = 0, i.e. a full match.
 A generalized version for dealing with submatches was reported in 1985 as the Apostolico–Giancarlo algorithm.